skshashankkumar41/Django-Authentication/README.md

 # Django-Authentication
-A Django Project with Modals and Authentication
+A Django Project with Models and Authentication